I'm Sue Hall

 It is for this reason that I decided to further expand my skills by training as a coach, and after combining these support strategies with my specialist teaching approach, I’ve seen both pupils and mums move confidently though a space of doubt and into one of ease.

 Through my specialist consulting and coaching work, I will support you to:

 Understand dyslexia and help your child to shine: The conversation around dyslexia is often based on barriers, but every child has a set of skills that offer value to the world.
 I will help you to understand the advantages that dyslexia can bring, and how you can nurture and support the development of your child’s passions and abilities.

 Reduce stress and self-doubt: Supporting a child with learning difficulties can be stressful and emotional.
-Often mums feel isolated, guilty or sometimes even ashamed.
-I will support you to overcome the negative beliefs you’re holding deep within, and help you to establish loving practices to boost your confidence as a parent.
+Often parents feel isolated, guilty or sometimes even ashamed.
+I will help you overcome the negative beliefs you’re holding, and help boost your confidence.

-Access wider support: Let’s diminish the fear of being ‘Mumzilla’ so you can confidently and effectively work with the school to ensure your child receives the support they require and deserve.
+Access wider support: Let’s develop your knowledge and understanding of dyslexia so you can confidently and effectively work with the school to ensure your child receives the support they require and deserve.

 Stay one step ahead: There are plenty of opportunities that offer your child a wonderful space to grow.
 I will help you take a proactive approach to your child’s personal and educational development, so you can feel confident and fully able to spark their inspiration.

 About Sue Hall